oracle/node-oracledb/doc/api.md

 connection has been idle in the pool for at least `poolPingInterval` seconds, an internal "ping" will be performed first to check the aliveness of the connection.

-Note this attribute is ignored when node-oracledb is using version 12.2 of the Oracle client library, since this has its own lightweight, always-enabled connection check.

 The default value is 60.